12 Mistakes and Sleazy Practices to Avoid

 Using fake information

-Putting in fake jobs or experience that you never had can be extremely tempting because who is going to check?
-It’s true; most people aren’t going to run background checks on your information.
+Putting in fake jobs or experience that you never had can be highly tempting because who will check?
+Most people aren't going to run background checks on your information.
 The issue is that those who do are typically the ones that matter the most: potential employers and big clients.
-These people will do their due diligence when it comes to verifying your profile information because their money’s on the line.
-They’re going to make sure you really do have a programming degree and that you did work with that one company for four years.
-It’s easy to make up the lie, but the hard part is keeping the lie going.
-Once you start coming under scrutiny, it’ll become harder and harder to keep up appearances.
-Seeing that someone is lying is, to no one’s surprise, the fastest way to never want to do business with them ever again.
+These people will do their due diligence when verifying your profile information because their money's on the line.
+They will ensure you have a programming degree and have worked with that company for four years.
+It's easy to make up the lie, but the hard part is keeping it going.
+Once you start coming under scrutiny, it'll become harder and harder to keep up appearances.
+Seeing that someone is lying is, to no one's surprise, the fastest way to never want to do business with them ever again.

-Just stick to what’s true.
-You can’t make up for success anyway.
-If you lie, things will fall apart at some point, and you’ll harm both your personal brand and your business when that happens.
-If you feel like you need to lie to keep up with other people’s profiles, then maybe it’s time to get some new experiences.
-Take a course, branch out, put in the time and effort to catch up to everyone else - it’s the actual experience that matters anyway, not just saying it on your CV.
+Just stick to what's true.
+You can't make up for success anyway.
+If you lie, things will fall apart, and you'll harm your brand and business when that happens.
+If you need to lie to keep up with other people's profiles, maybe it's time to get some new experiences.
+Take a course, branch out, and put in the time and effort to catch up to everyone else - it's the experience that matters anyway, not just saying it on your CV.

 Overselling

-Linkedin is a great place to sell, but it’s not a marketplace.
-You can use Linkedin to promote your new products or services, that’s fine.
-You don’t want everything to be about sales, though.
-It’s kind of like automation.
-People will notice if you treat every single post, reply, message, and reaction like a sales opportunity.
-That’ll make people think that you’re just using Linkedin as an ad for your business, trying to get people to buy your products no matter what.
+LinkedIn is a great place to connect and "link," but it's not a marketplace to sell.
+You can use LinkedIn to educate your target audience about your new products or services, and that's fine.
+You don't want to be about sales, though.
+People will notice if you treat every post, reply, message, and reaction like a sales opportunity.
+That'll make people think you're just using LinkedIn as an ad for your business, trying to get people to buy your products no matter what.
 Again, personalization disappears in this process.

-Linkedin is a social media platform - there’s much more to do than just sell your product.
-You want to be building your brand, connecting with your audience, gaining their trust and confidence over time.
-Treat Linkedin like a simple marketplace where you put your ads, and you won’t see much success.
+LinkedIn is a social media platform - there's much more to do than just sell your product.
+You want to build your brand, connect with your audience, and gain their trust and confidence over time.
+Treat LinkedIn like a simple marketplace where you put your ads, and you won't see much success.

 Automating everything

-Besides tempting action from Linkedin to hinder your account, you'll also achieve the opposite of what you want to aim for with social media profiles.
+Besides tempting action from LinkedIn to hinder your account, you'll achieve the opposite of what you want to aim for with social media profiles.
 An overly automated profile will give a terrible impression to visitors.
 Most people are okay with a few automated responses here or there.
-Still, if every single bit of activity coming from your account is automated, people will notice it very fast, and it's very off-putting.
-Think of it as the Linkedin equivalent of calling a Customer Service line and not speaking with a human.
+Still, if every single activity from your account is automated, people will notice it quickly, and it's very off-putting.
+Think of it as the LinkedIn equivalent of calling a Customer Service line and not speaking with a human.
 It just feels lazy, sleazy, and opportunistic.

-There are many ways to get fake endorsements (or even recommendations) on Linkedin.
-You can do it the hard way and make fake accounts yourself and have them endorse your primary account, or you can purchase services that already have a horde of fake accounts ready to endorse and recommend your profile for a fee.
-This isn’t just sleazy; this is borderline unethical.
-It takes advantage of Linkedin’s best feature, which is having your peers speak in favour of you.
+There are many ways to get fake endorsements (or recommendations) on Linkedin.
+You can do it the hard way and make fake accounts yourself and have them endorse your primary account, or you can purchase services with a horde of fake accounts ready to endorse and recommend your profile for a fee.
+This isn't just sleazy; this is borderline unethical.
+It takes advantage of LinkedIn's best feature: having your peers speak in favor of you.

-No matter how much the “social” part of Linkedin grows, it will remain the premier professional platform.
-Linkedin tries its best to make the platform as casual as possible, but they always stick to the professional tone at the end of the day.
+No matter how much LinkedIn's "social" part grows, it will remain the premier professional platform.
+LinkedIn tries its best to make the platform as casual as possible but maintains a professional tone at the end of the day.

-The easiest mistake you could make is to misjudge Linkedin for other, more casual, social media platforms.
+The easiest mistake you could make is to misjudge LinkedIn for other, more casual social media platforms.
 You need to understand the site for what it is.
-If you don’t, you’ll be starting things wrong from the very first step.
-Remember that Linkedin is about professionalism.
-There is space for your personality to shine through, to make some jokes, and just to be yourself, but you shouldn’t treat Linkedin as your outlet for your personal thoughts.
-People aren’t on Linkedin to interact with you on a personal level.
-Feel free to show off your personality as long as you relate whatever you’re doing to your professional life.
+You'll start things wrong from the first step if you don't.
+Remember that LinkedIn is about professionalism.
+There is space for your personality to shine through, make some jokes, and be yourself, but you shouldn't treat LinkedIn as your outlet for your thoughts.
+People aren't on Linkedin to interact with you on a personal level.
+Feel free to show off your personality as long as you relate whatever you do to your professional life.

-Politics is an essential part of day-to-day life for many people, so you’d think that it could be something you could take advantage of.
-The problem is, politics is usually very divisive, and so unless you’re taking the safest and standard position, people on either side of the debate will see you as pandering to a specific group, which leaves a terrible impression on them.
+Politics is an essential part of day-to-day life for many people, so you'd think it could be something you could take advantage of.
+The problem is politics is usually very divisive.
+So unless you're taking the safest and standard position, people on either side of the debate will see you as pandering to a specific group, which leaves a terrible impression on them.

 Having the wrong profile picture.